A Path Forward Exhibit

 I have to wonder how future generations will evaluate our action (or lack of action) by Canada against the Russian destruction of Ukrainian society.

-Eric De Pauw about 2 years ago
+Eric De Pauw almost 3 years ago

 As many others have stated, placing the statue in front of the court house seems most appropriate as does providing the historical context and multiple, informed, and truthful perspectives so that people can learn from it.
 What's that saying?
 If we don't learn from history, we are bound to repeat it.
 Engaging with Indigenous communities is vital as is engaging with the taxpayers of PEC.
 Happy to see that at the very least the County has provided this forum for all to engage and provide their input.

-Scott Wallace about 2 years ago
+Scott Wallace almost 3 years ago

 When finding solutions it is imperative that they will be be long lasting.